River Avon, Warwickshire: Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

-The water quality of the River Avon was as follows in 2019.
+The water quality of the River Avon was as follows in 2022.

 Reasons for the water quality being less than good include run off from agricultural land and discharge from sewage treatment plants, both private and public, while the lower river is also affected by physical modification of the channel.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.

 Sporting achievements

 At 01:18 on Sunday 18 July 2021, 41 year old Craig Openshaw from Tewkesbury became the first person in the world to swim the entire length of the 47.1 mile Navigable River Avon; known as the 'Swim The Avon' project.
 Craig was supported by a four man land and boat crew consisting of Robert Stringer, Bob Bain, Joe Bawdon and Phil Leibrandt.

 Despite being an ex-competitive pool swimmer, Craig had never taken part in open water swimming previously and the crew had never embarked on any similar challenges.

 The team set off from Alveston Weir in Stratford-Upon-Avon at 20:00 on Friday 16 July 2021 and swam through the day and night to complete the 47.1 mile swim.
 The challenge was completed in 29 hours and 18 minutes.

 Bob Bain also rowed the entire course as lead kayak, in memory of his late wife Gail Bain.

-The swim captured the imagination of local communities along the river, with hundreds of spectators turning out to encourage the team under the watchful eye of top fan Matthew Reen.
+The swim captured the imagination of local communities along the river, with hundreds of spectators turning out to encourage the team.

 Craig finished the world first swim following an intensive 3 month long training programme and completed all of his training in the river Avon.
 Permission to complete the swim was granted by the Avon Navigation Trust who verified the swim had never been previously completed.

 The team raised a total of £17,800 for Cancer Research UK, with the challenge featuring on various news outlets such as BBC News.